Functional It\^{o} calculus and stochastic integral representation of martingales: Functional representation of nonanticipative processes

-\begin{theorem} \begin{itemize} \item[(i)] If $F$ is continuous at fixed times, then the process $Y$ defined by $Y((x,v),t)=F_t(x_{t},v_{t})$ is adapted. \item[(ii)] If $F\in \mathbb{C}^{0,0}_l([0,T) )$, then the process $Z(t)=F_t(X_t,A_t)$ is optional. \item[(iii)] If $F\in \mathbb{C}^{0,0}_l([0,T) )$, and if either $A$ is continuous or $F$ verifies \eqref{predictable.eq}, then $Z$ is a predictable process. \end{itemize} \end{theorem} In particular, any $F\in \mathbb{C}^{0,0}_l$ is a non-anticipative functional in the sense of Definition \ref{functional.def}.
-We propose an easy-to-read proof of points (i) and (iii) in the case where $A$ is continuous.
-The (more technical) proof for the cadlag case is given in the Appendix \ref{measurabilityproof.sec}. \begin{proof}[Continuous case] Assume that $F$ is continuous at fixed times and that the paths of $(X,A)$ are almost-surely continuous.
-Let us prove that $Y$ is ${\cal F}_t-$adapted: $X({t})$ is ${\cal F}_t$-measurable.
-Introduce the partition $t^{i}_{n}=\frac{iT}{2^{n}},i=0..2^{n}$ of $[0,T]$, as well as the following piecewise-constant approximations of $X$ and $A$:
+In particular, any $F\in\mathbb{C}^{0,0}_l$ is a nonanticipative functional in the sense of Definition~\ref{functional.def}.
+We propose an easy-to-read proof of points (i) and (iii) in the case where~$A$ is continuous.
+The (more technical) proof for the cadlag case is given in the \hyperref[measurabilityproof.sec]{Appendix}. \begin{cc*} Assume that $F$ is continuous at fixed times and that the paths of $(X,A)$ are almost-surely continuous.
+Let us prove that $Y$ is $\mathcal{F}_t$-adapted: $X({t})$ is $\mathcal{F}_t$-measurable.
+Introduce the partition $t^{i}_{n}=\frac{iT}{2^{n}},i=0,\ldots,2^{n}$ of $[0,T]$, as well as the following piecewise-constant approximations of $X$ and~$A$: